chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

 Validate
 ********

-As an initial validation step, check that the following Systemd services are running successfully, depending on the target architecture:
+As an initial validation step, check that the appropriate Systemd services are running successfully, depending on the target architecture:

   * Baremetal Architecture: